Introducing CAN…

 With Dr. Scott Hucheson

-co-author of “Strategic Doing
+co-author of “Strategic Doing”

-In partership with the CalPoly Humboldt Cannabis
+In partership with the CalPoly Humboldt Environmental Stewardship Symposium

 Turning Ideas Into Action for Humboldt County Agriculture

-Imagine the Emerald Triangle craft cannabis supply chain joining forces to build something so strong and so connected that our products resist corporate consolidation and successfully capitalize on our worldwide reputation.
+Imagine the Emerald Triangle craft agriculture supply chain joining forces to build something so strong and so connected that our products resist corporate consolidation and successfully capitalize on our worldwide reputation.
 What would that look like?

-CAN Academy
+CAN Tailored Academy

 The Cooperative Agriculture Network runs an annual Cooperative Academy to provide you with training, resources and mentorship for effective cooperation, whether you’re cooperating with your neighbors, starting a multi-farm co-op, or contributing to the industry-wide initiative.